 The average consumer may think that the bottles of their favourite wines come in standard shapes that are free to all producers to use.
-However, bottle shapes can be protected as trademarks, so long as they meet the necessary requirements, as Marion Pignot explains.
+However, bottle shapes can be protected as trademarks, so long as they meet the necessary requirements.

 Our supermarket shelves may not always reflect it, but there are actually hundreds of different wine bottle shapes, from tall and thin to short and stout, and everything in between.
 Most, if not all, of those shapes have a story behind them, and their choice can reveal a lot about a wine’s provenance and heritage.

 European regulations stipulate that figurative signs, such as the shape of a product or its packaging, are protectable as trademarks.
 To succeed, however, such registrations must meet the requirement of distinctiveness, that is to say that they must not be of a generic or usual design.
 As important, the shape must not result from the nature or function of the product, be necessary to obtain a technical result, or give substantial value to the goods.

 In this context, protecting the shape of a wine bottle is not always easy, especially if it could be argued that the choice of shape is dictated by function and, therefore, devoid of distinctive character.

 The question of whether a bottle should be eligible for protection was brought before the EU’s General Court this May, following a dispute in the Italian courts between Vinicola Tombacco and Bottega.
 Bottega is known for its decorative gold bottle (pictured below right), and is the owner of a 3D mark protecting the bottle’s shape, along with its additional characteristics of the colour gold, the letter B and ‘flame’ design element.